Lawstorant/boxflat/README.md

 | Other settings | 100%         | |
 | Presets        | 100%         | |

-Boxflat automatically detects is a device (shifter/pedals) needs a detection fix and creates a proper virutal device.
-This fixes game detection.
-Wheel indicator blinking colors can't be read from the wheel.
-This is a limitation of the current firmware.

 ### Ideas
 - Telemetry ingestion through REST API/WebSockets
 - Cammus support
 - PXN Support
 - Simagic support
+- Detection fix for arbitrary HID joysticks
+- H-Pattern and Sequential settings available for arbitrary HID devices

 ### Firmware upgrades
 There are some EEPROM functions available, but I need to do more testing to make sure I won't brick anything.
 For now, just use Pit House on Windows if you can, as FW upgrade support is not coming in the near future.

 ## Compatibility
 Moza commands and their protocol is hardware agnostic, so any implemented feature should work with any wheelbase, wheel, pedal set etc. Some Wheel settings are device-specific (FSR Wheel dashboard for example)

+Wheel indicator blinking colors can't be read from the wheel.
+This is a limitation of the current firmware.

+Boxflat automatically detects is a device (shifter/pedals) needs a detection fix and creates a proper virutal device.
+This fixes game detection.

 # Installation
 ## Flatpak